-Stranger Danger will be developed in January 2019 during an Artist’s residency with Theatre Delicatessen with a Scratch performance on 26/01/19.
+Stranger Danger will be developed in February 2019 during an Artist’s residency with Theatre Delicatessen as part of FemFest 2019 with a Scratch performance to be held on 02/03/2019.

 Syd&Sylvia will be at Edinburgh Festival Fringe this year.
 Dates: 5-7, 9-14, 16-21 & 23-26 August.
 Venue: Silk (Free Fringe venue 444), 28a King’s Stables Rd, Edinburgh EH1 2JY.
 See EdFringe website for more info.
 Please note ed fringe website lists different dates.
 Dates displayed here are the correct ones.

 “This show is a face-punch right in the patriarchy…brutal, honest, uncompromising and urgent… one of the best pieces I’ve seen this year.
 Everyone should have a chance to see it” – Jen Smethurst, SPILL National Platform Project Manager & General Manager, Sh!t Theatre

 The year is 1987.
 Infamous club owner and compere Syd and his long-suffering wife, club singer and entertainer Sylvia, have been performing the same old routines at their Eastbourne working men’s club for 15 years.
 However, since taking up an evening class in Women’s Studies, Sylvia has been taking liberties with some of the material, much to the disapproval of her abusive husband…

 Syd and Sylvia is a one-woman show about control, expectation and the crap that women face every day, told through gender bending, karaoke and bad jokes.